 Under the UCC we have official recognition as an Open and Affirming congregation.
 We are an accessible church with an elevator to all levels and ADA compliant bathrooms on two floors.
+COR is close to many public transit bus lines.
 Under other denominations we also are recognized as "More Light", "Reconciling" and GLAD alliance.
 These all recognize our understanding that God's love extends to all.

 We are an "intentionally interracial Protestant Christian community" and as such clearly embrace diversity, equity and inclusion of all as the core of what describes our Christian church.
-Accessible to All (A2A)

-Creation Justice

-Economic Justice

-Faithful and Welcoming

-God Is Still Speaking (GISS)
+\Accessible to All (A2A) \Creation Justice xEconomic Justice \Global Mission Church X Open and Affirming (ONA) \WISE Congregation for Mental Health \Faithful and Welcoming \\\\Other UCC designations: \God Is Still Speaking (GISS) X Designations from other denominations

-Border and Immigrant Justice
+\Border and Immigrant Justice

-X Inter-cultural/Multiracial (I'M)
+\X Inter-cultural/Multiracial (I'M)

-Just Peace
+\Just Peace